 Tucked away on the north side of Sheffield Park and Garden is Walk Wood, an area of woodland steeped in history with abundance of wildlife and natural art sculptures.You can follow the network of paths and boardwalks around the woods, or just dive in and explore the area.
 As spring develops, the bluebells carpet the floor and wildlife is abundant.
 Look out for the series of natural art sculptures too as you follow the paths round.
 These were created by local artist, Keith Pettit, using materials from the woods and provide some great interventions to the landscape.

 Access to Walk Wood is from Flint Road and Big Tree Walk.
-It's sometimes necessary to close it for periods of time for maintenance work to take place, so please check the opening times section of the website for details.
+Please check the opening times section of the website for details.

 Head to historic East Park

 Just below the cricket pitch is East Park, another area of woodland steeped in Second World War history.
 As you walk around here you may see the tell-tale signs of concrete paths, brick and concrete from Nissen Hut foundations.
 This area was known as Fletching Camp while the section that stretched from the road entrance to the bottom of Lower Woman's Way Pond was called Sheffield Park Camp.
 An archaeological excavation took place last year where networks of paths, hut foundations and washing facilities were discovered, as well as a few personal items such as a beer bottles.

-Take some time to explore this quieter area of the estate, where dogs on short leads are welcome to go with you at any time of day.
+Take some time to explore this quieter area of the estate.
+It is also the only part Sheffield Park where dogs are welcome for off-lead walkies.

 Roam wild on the Parkland